subject spotlight

 Therapy for depression

-Big changes in your appetite or weight
+Changes in appetite or noticeable weight shifts

-Thoughts of death or suicide, or even attempts
+Thoughts of death, suicide, or self-harm

 Signs You Might Be Dealing With Depression